As a public official or CCC liaison officer, it is your role to represent your agency in dealings with the CCC.

 - Ask the CCC for advice if you are uncertain about whether a matter should be referred.

-- Read the factsheets on the new definition of corrupt conduct (PDF, 1.6 MB) and the new section 40A requirement (PDF, 711 kB).
+- Read the factsheets on the definition of corrupt conduct (PDF, 1.6 MB) and the section 40A requirement (PDF, 711 kB).

 - Read Corruption in focus: a guide to dealing with corrupt conduct in the Queensland public sector.

-- If the agency has conducted a preliminary investigation, include copies of any photographs, medical reports, video evidence, transcripts or tapes of any interviews conducted and any other relevant documentation obtained.
+- If your agency has conducted a preliminary investigation, include copies of any photographs, medical reports, video evidence, transcripts or tapes of any interviews conducted and any other relevant documentation obtained.